WizardSustine/WizardSustine/README.md

 ## Greetings, I'm Juan Gabriel
-> ⚡ Fun fact: I started coding in 1998 (8yo), mainly modifying .bat files for games using Notepad or CMD.
-By 2001 (11yo), my brother was learning web design with Adobe Dreamweaver, Fireworks, and Flash.
-So I took Flash, stole a Squashing mosquitoes sample game, and modified its vectors and graphics to create a "teacher in a classroom squashing flying paper balls".
-I had exported it to HTML so that my teachers could play it at the time.
-Since then, I've been writing code sporadically when the need arises, regardless of the language.
+> ⚡ Coding since 1998 (8yo).
+Back then, modifying .bat files for games using Notepad or CMD.
+By 2001 (11yo), I took a Squashing mosquitoes sample game on Adobe Flash, and modified its vectors and graphics to create a "teacher in a classroom squashing flying paper balls".
+Since then, I've been writing code sporadically.
-- 🌱 Since 2018, I've been focusing my efforts on web development (HTML, CSS, JS, ANGULAR...), and JAVA development caught my attention.
+- 🌱 Coming up on 2018, I had been focusing my efforts on web development (HTML, CSS, JS, ANGULAR, SPRINGBOOT).
-- 🔭 I'm currently making apps on Android Studio with JAVA and SQL, for my own personal purposes.
-- 💬 My work experience where focused on analyzing needs and resources, organizing tasks, and dealing with clients, providers, architects, engineers, and lawyers.
-Also, reading architects drawings and calculating.
-> 🤔 Identify the other needs (coding needs) for enhance our daily work and offering SOLUTIONS was it my own initiative, and they always brought amazing results.
-- :chart_with_upwards_trend: Now I've chosen to work on offering smart solutions.
-At the very least, writing code makes me happy.

-### If you search for something deeper:
-> I'm a people person.
-I'm happily in love with Marina and we're engaged.
-I'm a very good cook so I do the cooking in our relationship.
-> My hobbies are reading Graph theory, minimax algorithm, game theory, and I hope to develop an algorithm for one of my games but i haven't find the time for it.
-> Also, I've been scheduling my monthly goals, taxes, jobs, and social commitments in Excel spreadsheets since 2020 (find it quite useful).
-I used to have a gym sheet, but now I just workout.
+- In 2022, I had begun a 3 years higher education studies in software development, while pursuing a certification in Full Stack Web Development.
+- Later in 2023, I obtained a certification in Intermediate Java Development by a University as a next stage of the Full Stack certification program from my previous year.
 <!--
 **WizardSustine/WizardSustine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.